Introduction

 Cwmlanerch is a campsite and caravan park with a glamping tent - in a riverside location between Betws-y-Coed and Trefriw

-The Rocks is a funky, stylish family-friendly hostel with stunning views, just outside Betws-y-Coed in Capel Curig
+The Rocks is a modern, family-friendly hostel with stunning views, in Capel Curig near Betws-y-Coed

 2. Conwy

-Conwy is a historic, medieval walled town dominated by one of the most famous and impressive castles in Wales - Conwy Castle.
+Conwy is a historic, medieval walled town dominated by one of the most famous and impressive castles in Wales.

 You can also walk along the ancient town walls, enjoy an ice cream on the picturesque quayside and visit the nearby sandy beach at Morfa.

-There are plenty of independent and unique shops for some great shopping, and a variety of excellent cafes are places to eat and enjoy great Welsh food and produce!
+There are plenty of independent and unique shops in Conwy for some great shopping, and a variety of excellent cafes and restaurants are great places to eat and enjoy Welsh food and produce!

-Evenings are a lovely time for couples to have a romantic walk around the quiet, atmospheric streets and enjoy one of the many bars and restaurants.
+Evenings are a lovely time for couples and families to have a walk around the quiet, atmospheric streets and enjoy one of the many bars and restaurants.

-We love BANK and the Albion Ale House for a great pint of real ale or craft beer.
-Whilst The Jackdaw is a fantastic new restaurant just perfect for couples wanting a romantic meal or to celebrate a special occasion.
+We love the Albion Ale House and TAPPS for a pint of local real ale or craft beer, TRANCIO serves excellent pizzas and drinks, whilst The Jackdaw is a fantastic restaurant just perfect for anybody wanting a romantic meal or to celebrate a special occasion.

-If you enjoy playing golf then have a round at Conwy Golf Club - it is considered to be one of the finest links courses in Wales.
+Whilst if you enjoy playing golf definitely have a round at Conwy Golf Club - it is considered to be one of the finest links courses in Wales and the fairways and greens offer stunning views of both the mountains and the sea.

 You can easily spend a few days exploring in and around the town given there is so much to do, and even if you don’t stay there it is well worth a day trip!

-Cool and funky Number 18 is a unique, boutique bed and breakfast with amazing decor, right in the heart of Conwy!
+Cool and funky Number 18 is a boutique bed and breakfast with unique decor, right in the heart of Conwy!

 3. Llandudno

-This seaside resort is Wales’ biggest and to many people the best!
+This seaside resort is Wales’ biggest and to many people the best - for those reasons Llandudno is known as the "Queen of the Welsh resorts"!

-Developed by the Victorians as a purpose built resort, Llandudno is still a charming place to visit and stay in, offering the visitor a myriad of attractions making it perfect for families and children.
+Developed by the Victorians as a purpose built resort, Llandudno is still a busy but charming place to both visit and stay in, offering a myriad of attractions that make it especially good for families and children.

 The Great Orme is a rocky headland with walking trails, a cable car and Victorian tramway, and once you are at the top there are fantastic views of both the Irish Sea and the mountains of Eryri | Snowdonia.